John Buchanan (Canadian politician): Leader of the Progressive Conservatives

-Buchanan was elected as a Member of the Nova Scotia Legislative Assembly in 1967, re-elected in 1970, 1974, 1978, 1981, 1984 and 1988.
-He was appointed to the Executive Council of Nova Scotia as Minister of Public Works and Fisheries in 1969.
-He was elected leader of the Progressive Conservative Party of Nova Scotia in 1971.
+Premier of Nova Scotia

 Buchanan was elected as Premier of Nova Scotia in 1978.
 He was re-elected in 1981, 1984 and 1988, becoming the third Premier in Nova Scotia to be elected to four consecutive terms (following George Henry Murray and Robert Stanfield), and the fourth longest serving premier in the history of the province.
-On April 17, 1982, Buchanan was made a member of Her Majesty’s Privy Council.
+On April 17, 1982, Buchanan was made a member of Her Majesty's Privy Council.
 His biggest majority came in the 1984 election, when he led his party to victory, capturing 42 of the 52 seats in the legislature.

+The Buchanan government had a focus on the development of energy and natural resources, and successfully established the first tidal power plant in North America at the Annapolis Tidal Station in 1984.
+His policies emphasized reducing domestic energy costs by increasing coal production and harnessing the province's offshore petroleum.
+Buchanan's government invested significantly in public infrastructure, building new schools and hospitals across the province.

 Buchanan resigned as Premier when he was appointed to the Senate of Canada by Brian Mulroney on September 12, 1990.
+He was succeeded by Roger Bacon as interim Premier.
+Buchanan's resignation was mired by scandal; in June 1990, the former deputy minister of government services Michael Zareski alleged before a legislature committee that the Buchanan government was engaging in cronyism, awarding government contracts to friends in exchange for payment.
+Zareski levelled allegations against Buchanan himself, claiming he had personally benefitted from secret deals and directed millions of dollars in government funds to his connections.
+The Royal Canadian Mounted Police (RCMP) investigated the allegations against Buchanan, and in September 1991 concluded that there was no evidence of criminal wrongdoing.

+Senator

-Buchanan sat as a Progressive Conservative senator until 2004, when the party merged with the Canadian Alliance.
-He sat as a member of the Conservative Party of Canada from 2004 until his retirement at age 75 on April 22, 2006.
+Following his appointment in 1990, Buchanan sat as a Progressive Conservative senator until 2004, when the party merged with the Canadian Alliance.
+He then sat as a member of the Conservative Party of Canada from 2004 until his retirement at age 75 on April 22, 2006.

-After Buchanan resigned as premier, it was revealed that he had secretly received $431,290 in funds in addition to his salary.
-A subsequent RCMP investigation concluded that there was no evidence to support criminal charges.

-Political views

-In 1990, Buchanan stated that if Quebec were to secede from Canada, separating English-speaking Canada into two parts, the Atlantic provinces would be "absurd" to try to form their own country, and there would be "no choice" but to seek to join the United States.
-He retracted his statement after criticism.
-However, an American author, Donald Nuechterlein, similarly stated in 2001 that as the Maritime provinces require substantial transfer payments from Ottawa, they would not be a viable independent country.
-He speculated that they might combine, with or without Newfoundland, to make themselves more attractive for admission into the United States as a single state.